The Ultimate Guide For Preparing Easy Camping Meals

 I have found triple layer tinfoil let’s you bake almost anything between the coals – hobo packs (with mushrooms & corn on the cob in addition to regular potatoes, onions, carrots), home made calzones, burritos, even small frozen casseroles. – Faith L.

-The closest I’ve been to camping was when we hosted a German student, and the organization held a campfire dinner that consisted of hot dogs on giant stainless skewers and S’mores for dessert.
+The closest I’ve been to Camping was when we hosted a German student, and the organization held a campfire dinner that consisted of hot dogs on giant stainless skewers and S’mores for dessert.

-Who doesn’t like chocolate, graham and marshmallow?
+Who doesn’t like chocolate, graham, and marshmallow?

 They know the area, and the kids are comfortable there, and it’s still a frugal way for the family to get away without breaking the budget.